 While customer-centricity isn’t a new term, we often talk about it without really knowing what we mean.
 So, let’s have a go at really defining the term and how it really does relate to a motel business.

-Truly becoming customer-centric is critical because customers today have the power to share their opinions through review sites so they can learn more about your motel and its services simply by going online and looking at the opinions and experiences of other people who have already stayed at your motel.
+Truly becoming customer-centric is critical.
+Customers today have the power to share their opinions easily online.
+They can learn more about your motel and its services simply by going online and looking at the previous guest’s opinions and experiences.

 It’s never all about you … it’s always about your guests and what they need?

-This poses a great challenge for motel management as missing the mark can cost you, impact your reputation and damage future/potential guests’ decisions to book with you.
+This poses an intense challenge for motel management as missing the mark can cost you, impact your reputation and damage future/potential guests’ decisions to book with you.
 On the other hand, when you engage with your guests in each aspect of their journey, the rewards for you will be tremendous.